 - 10:3 They don’t understand how people get on good terms with God.
 They don’t realize that it’s because of what God does.
 They think it’s because of something they have to do.
-So they miss out on it.
+So they miss out on connecting with God.

 - 10:4 The Messiah finished the work that the Jewish law started: putting people on good terms with God.1 Now, God accepts everyone who believes in the Messiah.

 - 10:5 The law had its way of putting people on good terms with God.
 Moses explained it this way, “Anyone devoted to these laws must live by them.”2

 - 10:6 Faith has its way of putting people on good terms with God.
 Here’s what our Bible says about that.
 “There’s no need to talk about who will go up to heaven and bring the Messiah to us.3

 - 10:7 And there’s no need to ask who will go down to where the dead stay and bring the Messiah back to us.”

 - 10:8 The Bible says this, too.
 “God’s word is right there with you.
 You feel it in your heart and you speak it from your lips.”4 This is what we preach about faith.